alexialorenzana/TaskTrackerApp/README.md

 U: update
 D: delete

-For this project I used bootstrap to make a modal

-bootstrap is a free oopen source front-end development framerwork

-a modal is basically a popup box that is displayed on top of the main contect
+For this project I used bootstrap to make a modal, bootstrap is a free oopen source front-end development framerwork and a modal is basically a popup box that is displayed on top of the main contect

-so that is everything i used for my html

 then in my css
 i added properties to the body to keep the app in the exact center of the screen and added more css properties to my classes and divs and to the modal card as well

-in JS the first thing I did was select all the selectors from the HTML that I needed to use

-then created a form validation for the input fields to make sure the user cannot submit blank input fields

-then I used local storage to collect data for whatever input the user writes steps were:
+in JS the first thing I did was select all the selectors from the HTML that I needed to use then created a form validation for the input fields to make sure the user cannot submit blank input fields then I used local storage to collect data for whatever input the user writes steps were:

 1. To collect the data from the input fields I used the funciton named acceptData and an array named Data then push them inside the local storage.